Essential glamping packing list for luxury camping with kids

 - A radio or bluetooth speakers – we love a bit of background music and get a lot of use out of our Lava Brightsounds 2 bluetooth speaker*

-Essential things to take glamping so you can wash up:
+Here’s some essential things to take glamping, or check are included, so you can wash up:

 - A washing up bowl

 - Washing up liquid